How to stay awake in a Zoom online class – 19 things beside caffeine you can try

 As a healthier alternative to caffeine, try a glass of water.

-Healthy snacks can help keep your blood sugar and energy levels steady while at work.
+Healthy snacks can help keep your blood sugar and energy levels steady.
 Avoid over sugary snacks that lead an energy crash hours later.

 Instead, look for foods with a mix of protein, complex carbs, and healthy fats such as: